SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 ##### [﻿](§3.69)*( ﻿14﻿ ) Vowels ( ﻿vocoids﻿ ):*

 [﻿](§3.70)Vocoids are the point at which a constriction is no longer made in the vocal tract and the sound simply exits out of the vocal tract ( ﻿non‑strictives﻿ ).
 Vocoids are very complex, as many different factors affect them.
 Some of these factors are the position of the jaw, the lowering of the jaw, the position of the tongue, the rounding of the lips, and the direction of the airflow.
 It is possible to lower the velum to cause the air to exit out of the nasal cavity; these are called nasal vowels or nasalised vowels and this phenomenon is called nasalisation.
 It is observed in multiple languages, such as the French language.
 English does not have vowel nasalisation.
-It is also possible to make an epiglottal restriction during the pronunciation of vowels, as is observed in the Arabic language.
+It is also possible to make a pharyngeal restriction during the pronunciation of vowels, as is observed in the Arabic language.
 This is, however, a harder pronunciation to employ than vowel nasalization, but there is plenty of evidence that this is possible, and I have seen Arabic speakers employ such pronunciations.

 [﻿](§3.71)Making explanations on vowels and devising a vowel chart was difficult.
 I had to find a balance between the positions of the jaw and the positions of the tongue.
 However, I am satisfied with where I have brought the work.
 I am happy that the TPA has fewer vowel letters than the IPA.
 Mine is at about twenty vowels, while the IPA is at least thirty.
 I think that is too many vowels.
 I object to the seven levels of vowel laxity in the IPA.
 The TPA has five levels.
 I cut the last two laxity levels in the IPA with the logic that the jaw is not lowered down that much to pronounce vowels.
 Although, anatomically, the jaw can technically be lowered down further to those two levels, that just isn't done in speech.